expo/expo/docs/pages/versions/unversioned/sdk/permissions.md

 #### Returns

-Returns a `Promise` that is resolved with the information about the permissions, including status, expiration and scope (if it applies to the permission type).
+A `Promise` that is resolved with information about the permissions, including status, expiration, and scope (if applicable).
-Top-level `status`, `expires` and `canAskAgain` keys stores combined info of each component permission that is asked for.
+The top-level `status`, `expires` and `canAskAgain` keys are a reduction of the values from each individual permission.
-If any permission resulted in a negative result, then that negative result is propagated here; that means top-level values are positive only if all component values are positive.
-The same rule is applied to `canAskAgain` value.
+If any single permission has a `status` of `'denied'`, then that negative result is propagated to the top level; in other words, the top-level `status` is `'granted'` if and only if all of the individual permissions are `'granted'`. `Status` can also be `undetermined` if there is permission with `undetermined` status and there isn't permission with `denied` status.
+If any single permission has a `status` different then `granted`, then top-level `granted` is `false`.
+Otherwise, it is `true`.
+Top-level `expires` has value of the earliest expirated permission.

 Examples `[...componentsValues] => topLevelStatus`: